alexandrainst/danlp/docs/spacy.md

 SpaCy is an industrial friendly open source framework for doing NLP, and you can read more about it on their [homesite](https://spacy.io/) or [gitHub](https://github.com/explosion/spaCy).

-This project supports a Danish spaCy model that can easily be downloaded with the DaNLP package.
+This project supports a Danish spaCy model that can easily be loaded with the DaNLP package.

 Supporting Danish directly in the spaCy framework is under development and the progress can be followed here [issue #3056](https://github.com/explosion/spaCy/issues/3056).